awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-applicationautoscaling-scalabletarget.md

 ### Ref<a name="aws-resource-applicationautoscaling-scalabletarget-return-values-ref"></a>

-When the logical ID of this resource is provided to the `Ref` intrinsic function, `Ref` returns the AWS CloudFormation\-generated ID of the resource\.
+When the logical ID of this resource is provided to the `Ref` intrinsic function, `Ref` returns the CloudFormation\-generated ID of the resource\.
 For example: `service/ecsStack-MyECSCluster-AB12CDE3F4GH/ecsStack-MyECSService-AB12CDE3F4GH|ecs:service:DesiredCount|ecs`\.

-AWS CloudFormation uses the following format to generate the ID: `service/resource_ID|scalable_dimension|service_namespace `\.
+CloudFormation uses the following format to generate the ID: `service/resource_ID|scalable_dimension|service_namespace `\.

 For more information about using the `Ref` function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.